amcpherson/destruct/README.md

 ### Installing from conda

 The recommended method of installation for destruct is using `conda`.
 First install [anaconda python](https://store.continuum.io/cshop/anaconda/) from the continuum website.
-Then add my channel, and install destruct as follows.
+Then add my channel, and the bioconda channel, and install destruct as follows.

     conda config --add channels https://conda.anaconda.org/dranew
+    conda config --add channels 'bioconda'
     conda install destruct

 ### Installing from source